DanWahlin/CopilotAdventures/Challenges/StartHere.md

 ### Constraints:

-- Use GitHub Copilot and write the simulation in any language you'd like.
+- The following solution uses JavaScript and Node.js, but you can use Copilot to write the code in another language if you'd like.
-- The solution should be efficient and concise.

 ### Summary of High-Level Steps to Perform:

-1. Create a variable to hold the provided sequence provided.
+1. Create a constant to hold the provided number sequence.
 2. Determine the common difference between consecutive numbers.
 3. Predict the next number in the sequence using the identified pattern.

 ### Solution:

-This solution uses JavaScript and requires [Node.js](https://nodejs.org) to be installed on your machine.
-However, feel free to use any language/framework you'd like.
+This solution uses JavaScript and [Node.js](https://nodejs.org).
+Feel free to use another language/framework if you'd like.

 1. Create a file named `echo-chamber.js` in a folder.